-William Shakespeare had a person rather than a ship in mind when he wrote the words in the title of this article in Twelfth Night, but they apply quite well to a vessel that is far from famous but did many great things during its existence: the MS Gripsholm, a passenger liner built in 1924 for the Swedish American Line.
+(first posted 4/3/2017) The MS Gripsholm, a passenger liner built in 1924 for the Swedish American Line, was the first diesel powered transatlantic liner, a very significant first.
 Modest in size (18,000 tons) and speed (16 knots), and not preserved or officially recognized at the end of its 42 years of existence, the Gripsholm was nevertheless a historic ship in numerous ways: for its design, for its achievements at sea, and for becoming an unlikely national symbol long after it had ceased to exist.

-The Gripsholm was a milestone ship for being the first transatlantic passenger liner powered by diesel engines.
-Diesels made by the Danish firm Burmeister & Wain (no connection to Volvo Penta, to answer a question that occurred quickly to me and probably to many of you) drove the twin screws of the Gripsholm.
+The Gripsholm was powered by diesel engines made by the Danish firm Burmeister & Wain (no connection to Volvo Penta, to answer a question that occurred quickly to me and probably to many of you) drove the twin screws of the Gripsholm.
 It was a significant step in motors replacing steam as the power source of ocean-going commercial shipping, which began in 1912 with the diesel-powered 6,800 ton Danish liner Selandia, which served a coastal route from Denmark to Asia and was not considered truly trans-oceanic.
 Comparable developments occurred in warships at around the same times, with Germany launching the first diesel-powered submarine, U-19, in 1912, and constructing the first diesel-powered major surface combatant, the pocket battleship Deutschland, in 1929-31.
 Diesel would replace steam as the predominant power source for commercial shipping after the Second World War, becoming universal by the 1960s.